astronomer/astro-docs/enterprise/v0.16/05_customize-airflow/07_airflow-api.md

 - **DAG_ID**: Name of your DAG (_case-sensitive_)
 - **API_Key**: API Key from your Service Account

-This will successfully kick off a DAG run for your DAG with an `execution_date` value of `NOW()`, which is equivalent to clicking the “Play” button in the main "DAGs" view of the Airflow UI (Webserver).
+This will successfully kick off a DAG run for your DAG with an `execution_date` value of `NOW()`, which is equivalent to clicking the "Play" button in the main "DAGs" view of the Airflow UI (Webserver).

 > **Note:** Your request will have the same permissions as the role of the Service Account you created on Astronomer.